tastybug/zettelkasten/catalog/vault.md

 * `identity.entity.name` entity name
 * `identity.entity.metadata.$METADATAKEY` Metadata associated with the entity.

+### Assessing Tokens

+As described a token is associated with policies which describe what you are allowed to do.

+#### Service Tokens (OAuth Access Token like)

+Service tokens are the default kind of token.
+They are persisted to the storage backend.
+They can be renewed, revoked and you can create child tokens.

+#### Batch Tokens (JWT like)

+Batch tokens are encrypted blobs.
+They are not stored to the backend and not replicated across clusters.
+They can't be renwed, they can't be root tokens, create child tokens and a few more things.

+The vault documentation proposed them for situations where MANY clients would need to create (service) tokens at once, making the storage backend slow.

+I'm getting the impression that batch tokens are like JWT: self contained, locally usable.

 ### Test Driving Policies

 Let's say you created a policy and want to try out whether it works: `vault token create -policy="newpolicyname"` will give you a token with that ability.